EberlyODL/phys211/metacognition-and-the-study-cycle.md

 [ciscode|rev=1|tool=elmsmedia|item=4217|entity_type=node|render=display_mode|display_mode=image]

 Shallow processing is when the information is stored only in the working memory.
 Deep processing is a way to make connection to things in your long-term memory.
-As you might expect, with deep processing things stick better.
+As you might expect, learning with deep processing make things stick better.

 Here are the results of the experiment.
-The "intentional" versus "incidental" refers to the fact that some students were told they would have to recall while other were not told about the task.
-Being aware that you would be tested had little impact on the performance.
-The only things that mattered was shallow vs deep processing.
+The "intentional" versus "incidental" refers to the fact that some students were told they would have to recall while other were not told about the future task.
+Surprisingly, being aware that you would be tested had little impact on the performance.
+The only things that mattered was whether the learning involved shallow or deep processing.

 [ciscode|rev=1|tool=elmsmedia|item=4218|entity_type=node|render=display_mode|display_mode=image]

-What you are thinking when studying completely change how much you learn.
-You internalize the information and achieve deeper processing by connecting the material to your emotions or previous experiences.
+**What you are thinking when studying completely change how much you learn.** You internalize the information and achieve deeper processing by connecting the material to your emotions or previous experiences.

-## How to achieve deep Processing.
+## How to achieve deep processing.

-Just reading with music on or doing problems quickly or googling is shallow processing and mostly a waste of your time.
-It is better to spend less time but actually use that time to really process the information.
+Just perusing the book with music on or doing problems quickly or googling is shallow processing and mostly a waste of your time. **It is better to spend less time but actually use that time to really process the information.**

 As you study, ask yourself questions such as